acmdas/das_fieldstones/morefieldstones2019.md

 Thu, 06 Jun 2019

 &ldquo;Learned and leisurely hospitality is the only antidote to the stance of deadly cleverness that is acquired in the professional pursuit of objectively secured knowledge.
 I remain certain that the quest for truth cannot thrive outside the nourishment of mutual trust flowering into a commitment to friendship.&rdquo;&mdash;Ivan Illich, *The Cultivation of Conspiracy*

+## Literature
+Fri, 07 Jun 2019

+&ldquo;The first use of good literature is that it prevents a man from being merely modern.&rdquo;&mdash;G.K.Chesterton, *On Reading*